marti0001/M_Olszewski-projects-portfolio/README.md

 - **Tools:** TensorFlow, Keras, OpenCV, NumPy
 - **Objective:** I created a convolution neural network (CNN) and utilized transfer learning to classify images efficiently and accurately into predefined categories.
 The models used include VGG16, ResNet50, and InceptionV3.
 - **Results:**  The model demonstrates robust performance and generalization on test data.

+### Project 5: House Prices

+**Description:** Description: This project tackles the Kaggle competition on predicting house prices using advanced regression techniques.
+It includes data analysis, preprocessing with pipelines, and training multiple regression models.
+Ensemble methods such as VotingRegressor and StackingRegressor were employed to improve performance.

+- **Tools:** Scikit-learn, XGBoost, LightGBM, CatBoost, Pandas, NumPy
+- **Objective:** Accurately predict house prices based on detailed housing data.
+- **Results:** Successfully built and optimized models using GridSearchCV and RandomizedSearchCV, achieving high accuracy on validation data.
+I took 844th place in the competition on the Kaggle website